Itinerary Map

 Day 9 - Tuesday 1 April 2025

-Today, you will enjoy a full day guided tour of Takayama.
+Today, we will enjoy a full-day guided tour of Takayama.
 First up will be a visit to Takayama Morning Market, a market where farmers’ wives from neighbouring villages come each morning to hawk fresh produce.

-Following this will be a visit to Hida Folk Village, a museum that will allow you to learn about country farming life in the Japan Alps.
+Following this will be a visit to Hida Folk Village, a museum that will allow us to learn about country farming life in the Japanese Alps.

-After lunch at a local restaurant, you will have the afternoon free to stroll around Takayama, or relax at the hot springs at your hotel.
+After lunch at a local restaurant, we will have the afternoon free to stroll around Takayama or relax at the hot springs at our hotel.

-From 4-6PM, the guide will take you on a stroll around the Kami Sannomachi “Preserved Housing” district, with a return to your hotel once more after.
-Dinner tonight will be at your own expense.
+This afternoon the guide will take us on a stroll around the Kami Sannomachi “Preserved Housing” district, returning later in the day.

 Overnight - Hotel Spa and Gift Takayama (or similar)